slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - the thougest competition is a good enough competitor.
 -->

-Besides outworking them, you'll need all weaponry.
+Besides outworking them, you’ll need all weaponry.
 Sometimes even the «dirty stuff»: «pawn sacrifices», bribes and lying are examples of «dirty stuff».
 They may be effective but use them only on desperate situations: it’s a scar for life.

 > *"Put all the meat in the barbecue."
 -- Jorge Jesus (soccer coach)*

 > *"Get others to do the work for you, but always take the credit."
-'Keep your hands clean."
+’Keep your hands clean."
 -- Robert Greene (7th and 26th laws of power)*

 When nothing else works, surrender.
 Only use anger and go all in if you can see the end already.